-RCL FOODS is committed to achieving the highest level of corporate governance and ethical business behaviour in order to create sustainable value for its stakeholders.
+RCL FOODS is committed to achieving the highest level of corporate governance and ethical business behaviour, in order to create sustainable value for its stakeholders.
 The directors recognise that good corporate governance is about leadership and that it is necessary to conduct the enterprise with integrity and in compliance with legislation, regulations and best practices relevant to the Group's business.
-Governance in the Group extends beyond mere legislative and regulatory compliance, and the directors strive to entrench an enterprisewide culture of good governance and ethical conduct.
+Governance in the Group extends beyond mere legislative and regulatory compliance, and the directors strive to entrench an enterprise-wide culture of good governance and ethical conduct.
 For RCL FOODS, corporate governance incorporates the structures, processes and practices that the Board uses to assist it in managing and directing the Group's operations.

 Board committees assist the Board in discharging its responsibilities.
-The role and responsibility of each Board committee is set out in formal charters defining terms of reference, duration and functions, clearly agreed upon reporting procedures and scope of authority for each committee.
+The role and responsibility of each Board committee is set out in its formal charter, which defines its terms of reference, duration and functions, clearly agreed upon reporting responsibilities and the scope of authority for each committee.
 Committees are free to obtain independent external professional advice as and when necessary, and are subject to evaluation by the Board to ascertain their performance and effectiveness.

-The complete terms of reference of the Board committees are detailed in the individual committee charters available on our website at www.rclfoods.com
+The complete terms of reference of each of the Board committees are detailed in the individual committee charters available on our website at www.rclfoods.com/governance/corporate-governance/ governance-documents